BryanCPineda/First-responsive-web-design/README.md

 # First-responsive-web-desing

 ## Introduction

-This is a first basic proyect using LESS (Pre-processor). #SoyHenry Academy.
+This is a basic proyect introducing LESS (Pre-processor).
+It could be interesting to try out for beginner in responsive design using a preproccesor instead common css.

-#Responsive web desing.
+ #SoyHenry Academy. #Responsive web desing.

 ## Try Out
 After clone the respository, open the destination folder and double click on `index.html`

 ### Home-desktop